-- Mammograms can find cancer early.
+• Mammograms can find cancer early.

 Mammograms can find cancers 2-3 years before they can be felt.
-Finding breast cancer early can increase survival and also reduce the need for harsher treatments like chemotherapy and - reduce the need for harsher treatments like chemotherapy and mastectomy. - A mammogram can save your life.
+Finding breast cancer early can increase survival and also reduce the need for harsher treatments like chemotherapy and mastectomy.

+• A mammogram can save your life.

 Multiple studies have found that routine screening from age 40-74 substantially reduces deaths from breast cancer.
-Women aged 50-74 are 40% less likely to die of breast cancer, than women who don't, and women aged 40-49 who have mammograms are 44% less likely to die of breast - Having a mammogram is the only way you can find out your breast density.
+Women aged 50-74 are 40% less likely to die of breast cancer, than women who don't, and women aged 40-49 who have mammograms are 44% less likely to die of breast cancer.

+Having a mammogram is the only way you can find out your breast density.